AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/sync-details/enable-disable-custom-object-sync.md

 ---
 # Enable/Disable Custom Object Sync {#enable-disable-custom-object-sync}

 Custom Objects created in your Veeva CRM instance can be part of Marketo Engage, too.
-Here’s how to set it up.
+Here's how to set it up.

 ## Enable or Disable the Custom Object Sync {#enable-or-disable-the-custom-object-sync}